Question

 Here is a child who has trouble making and keeping friends, may appear clumsy and awkward, is sensitive to sound or light, has strange obsessions she talks about all the time, and has difficulty with changes in routines or schedules.
 All of these things are bombarding your daughter’s mind when everyone around her is going through the day happily in a group, while she watches from afar.
 It’s not surprising she is feeling like an alien.

-Because of the differences that make children with Asperger’s stand out from the crowd, they also frequently have to deal with bullying.
+Because of the differences that make children on the autism spectrum stand out from the crowd, they also frequently have to deal with bullying.
 They are smart, capable of handling their school work for the most part, but keen on following the rules and doing what is right.
-You will read about Asperger’s kids being labeled as geeky or nerdy.
+You will read about kids on the spectrum being labeled as geeky or nerdy.

 A child who is being bullied may not realize that she is supposed to tell someone that it is happening.
 When you struggle with communication, it is difficult to know when or even how to speak up.
 She may be realizing for the first time that she has been a target all along.